rvalitov/widgetkit-slidesetlightbox/README.md

 The new features that the Slidesetlightbox has and that are not available in the original Slideset widget:

 * **Lightbox support** - you may choose how the widget will respond to user clicks: standard behavior or lightbox mode, [read more](https://github.com/rvalitov/widgetkit-slidesetlightbox/wiki/Lightbox-mode).
+* **Lightbox source** - you may choose different images for slideset and lightbox modes [read more](https://github.com/rvalitov/widgetkit-slidesetlightbox/wiki/Lightbox-mode).
 * **Tooltips for all options** - it's much easier to use the widget, because tooltips are available for all settings.
 * **Update notifications** - you will be notified if new versions of the widget are available.
 * **Multilingual interface**, translated into languages: